rackerlabs/docs-developer-blog/_posts/2018-05-31-intro-to-agent-gold.markdown

 update Batch 1.
 You can then deploy new agents using Agent Gold Image R2 on Batch 2.

-The screen capture shows that the next step is to create another Gold Image named R3 with agent bits 13.1, as well as updated plug-ins, patches, and configuration properties, and then use R3 to update Batches 1 and 2.
-You can also deploy new agents using Gold Image R3 on Batch 3.
+The screen capture shows that the next step is to create another Agent Gold Image named R3 with agent bits 13.1, as well as updated plug-ins, patches, and configuration properties, and then use R3 to update Batches 1 and 2.
+You can also deploy new agents using Agent Gold Image R3 on Batch 3.

-In summary, you can upgrade and patch a large number of management agents simultaneously with Agent Gold Image.
+In summary, you can upgrade and patch a large number of management agents simultaneously with Agent Gold Images.

 ### Install an agent with Agent Gold Image